🛡️ DARK SOULS BUILD CALCULATOR

 • Ring of Favor and Protection — Adds 20% to HP, Stamina, and Equip Load simultaneously.
 One of the best rings in the game for almost every build archetype.

 • Havel's Ring — Adds 50% to your maximum Equip Load.
-Essential for heavy armor builds that would otherwise fat-roll.
+Essential for heavy armour builds that would otherwise fat-roll.

 • Wolf Ring — Adds 40 Poise.
-Wolf Ring plus Favor's Ring or heavy armor is the standard hyper-poise tanking combination.
+Wolf Ring plus Favor's Ring or heavy armour is the standard hyper-poise tanking combination.

 • Cloranthy Ring — Accelerates Stamina regeneration.
 Excellent for Dexterity builds and any playstyle that relies on continuous offensive pressure.